1Password/scim-examples/kubernetes/README.md

 This works well in the deployment scenario where the 1Password SCIM bridge is the only pod in the cluster, so that it has a priority of service and can consume all the resources in the cluster without affecting the performance of other pods.

-If you are deploying the SCIM bridge to a cluster with other production services, we recommend using the following resources depending on the size of your deployment.
+If you are deploying the SCIM bridge to a cluster **without** other production services, we recommend setting the following CPU and memory resources:

 > **Note**
 >
-> We are recommending not to set CPU limits when you expect performance.
-However you can set CPU limits if you have a good usecase to manage resources.
-It can be modified in your deployment based on our generic example and its expected to work in most circumstances.
+> We recommend to not set CPU limits when you expect higher performance.
+However, you can set CPU limits to manage resources if needed.
+This can be modified in your deployment based on our generic example, and its expected to work in most circumstances.

 ```yaml
 requests: